NLnetLabs/domain/README.md

 [bytes-for-slices](https://github.com/partim/domain/tree/bytes-for-slices)
 branch.

 Once that is done, I am planning to simplify the resolver quite a bit.
-It probably needs to adopt recent developments in Tokyo, too.
+In order to avoid having to redo that again after the upcoming Tokio restructuring, this will wait until after the dust there has settled a bit.

 As these are all very breaking changes, this will result in version 0.3.0.